 I'm on my practical semester.
 How can I acquire my specified "time present"?

 As long as the company or institute remains open, then all is business as usual.
 If the partner company or institute closes, sets up a home office for you, or other conditions of your practical study semester change, we will seek a solution for these exceptional circumstances.

 Who can I go to with my questions?

-With immediate effect, the SSC is open again on Tuesdays and Thursdays from 9:30 am to 1 pm.
-You can telephone us on 0731 50 28025.
-Students can contact us in person on the Service Corridor.
-If you have something urgent to discuss with us, please arrange an appointment.
+With immediate effect, the SSC is open on Mondays, Tuesdays, Thursdays and Fridays from 9:30am to 12 noon.
+You can telephone us on 0731 50 28025, or students can visit us in person in the Service Corridor.
+If you have something urgent to discuss, please make an appointment with us.
 You must comply with our THU hygiene regulations!

 E-mails to SSC@thu.de, Master@thu.de, firstname.lastname@example.org, Gebuehren@thu.de will continue to be processed promptly.
 Inquiries made by post will also be processed.